Jessie Eldridge Southwick

-Jessie Eldridge Southwick (1865 – 1957) was an American elocutionist, teacher, author and poet.
+Jessie Eldridge Southwick (1865 – 1957) was an American elocutionist, teacher, author, and poet.
 She was active in the Chautauqua and Lyceum movements of the late 19th and early 20th centuries, performing around the United States as well as internationally.
-She influenced oratory through active involvement in emerging organizations, writing textbooks and teaching expressive voice culture and platform performance at Emerson College and elsewhere.
+She influenced oratory through active involvement in emerging organizations, writing textbooks, and teaching expressive voice culture and platform performance at Emerson College and elsewhere.

 Early life

 Jessie Eldridge was born 1865 in Wilmington, Delaware, the daughter of Issachar Hoopes Eldridge of Philadelphia and Martha Gause of Chester County, Pennsylvania.

 At age five, she moved with her family to Van Wert, Ohio, where she was home schooled by her mother.
 Southwick attended high school as well as Glendale Female College, near Cincinnati, followed by study with a private tutor, preparing to enter Vassar College.
 In 1880, however, she changed plans and enrolled in the New England Conservatory of Music, graduating from the oratory department in 1883.
 Concurrently, she attended Miss Johnson's private school, Newbury Street, Boston.
-Following graduation, she studied at Monroe Conservatory (now Emerson College of Oratory) graduating in 1885, and then took a two-year post-graduate course at the college and assisted teaching courses.
+Following graduation, she studied at Monroe Conservatory (later Emerson College of Oratory) graduating in 1885, and then took a two-year post-graduate course at the college and assisted teaching courses.
 She was awarded a master of oratory in 1886.